ChrisEssery/group-project/Portfolio/Sprints_Project_Management.md

   * Games allocated to team members
   * Chris updated on progress of Connect 4 game.
-  * Browsed previously completed group projects together and took notes
+  * Browsed previously completed group projects together and took notes.
-  * Discussed how our stakeholder stories and their feedback
+  * Discussed how our stakeholder stories and their feedback.
+  * Start documentation early, creating sections and subsections according to report instructions.

 ### Key implementations